mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

-##### Launch False Data Injection Attack
+##### Initiating False Data Injection Attack

-The red team need to override the train detection sensor's record in the holding register : send not detected val 0 to keep override the train detection sensor feedback data 1.
+To execute the false data injection attack, the red team must override the recorded information in the train detection sensor's holding register.
+This involves consistently sending the "not detected" value (0) to perpetually overwrite the feedback data (1) from the train detection sensor.

 - TaskType: `modbus`
 - Repeat: `100000`